shaaddev/chat-ai/README.md

 Typescript is greattttt

 Note: never create an interface with undefined variables, will break code in future if you do that.

+OTP Note

+Create a resend function/action for sendVerificiationOTP so that an email can be sent